Boostport/kubernetes-vault/README.md

 PRs are highly welcomed!

 We use glide as our dependency manager.
 To work on the project, install glide, then run `glide install --strip-vendor`.

+Docker is used to build the binaries, so you need to have docker installed.

 The project also comes with a few scripts to simplify building binaries and docker containers and pushing docker containers.
 Simply run `build.sh` to build the binaries.
 To build and push images, simplify run `build-images.sh`.